itsnickkane/itsnickkane.github.io/_posts/2023-12-08-Best Crypto YouTube Channels.markdown

 ---

 # Intothecryptoverse

+{% include youtubePlayer.html id=page.youtubeId1 %}

 ### Ben provides a very balanced view of the market overall.
 He uses a logrithmic regression and other data modeling techniques.

-{% include youtubePlayer.html id=page.youtubeId1 %}

 # Bankless
-### The home for Ethereum News.

 {% include youtubePlayer.html id=page.youtubeId2 %}

+### The home of Ethereum news.
+Breaking lots of Alpha and covering all of the top narratives and innovations first.
+The place for legitimate projects to be interviewed and the place for scam projects to be exposed (SBF).

 # Elliotrades

+{% include youtubePlayer.html id=page.youtubeId3 %}

 ### Good at finding small cap alpha

-{% include youtubePlayer.html id=page.youtubeId3 %}

 # Real Vision

+{% include youtubePlayer.html id=page.youtubeId4 %}

 ### Great Macro perspective from a world class global macro veteran.

-{% include youtubePlayer.html id=page.youtubeId4 %}